Early Childhood Center: Toddler Twos, Nursery, and Pre-Kindergarten

 At this age, students are active learners who gain knowledge by interacting with concrete objects.
 Through their actions they generate hypotheses, predict outcomes, and draw conclusions about the world.
 The curriculum is theme based, teachers integrate a central theme into ELA, Math, Science, Music, Art, and Social Studies.
 The Learning centers align with the themes and include dramatic play, science, language arts, blocks, art, and math.
 Our Nursery and Pre-K students use Handwriting Without Tears, a program that uses a multi-sensory approach to reading and writing readiness.

-Their teachers realize that socialization is a very important part of the early childhood curriculum and that preschoolers need to obtain greater awareness of themselves as individuals and as members of society.
+Socialization is a very important part of the early childhood curriculum, preschoolers need to obtain greater awareness of themselves as individuals and as members of society.
 We strive to enhance our students’ self-confidence through appreciation of their efforts in all areas and we work to develop their independence so that they feel control over themselves and their environment.

 The ultimate goal of The Epiphany School Early Childhood Curriculum is to meet the developmental needs of all the children and prepare them for future growth as confident, self-directed, inquiring individuals.